Recoskie/JDasm/docs/Basics.md

 <br />

-You can use division by 16, for each hex digit.
+You can use division by 16 for each hex digit.
 Because you then are using division to divide the number up in place value in sections just as we are doing above.

 <br />

-So number bases that are not a multiple of 2 means we must divide by base, and write the remainders down in each place value.
+Number bases that are not a multiple of 2 must be divided by number base, and the remainders are each place value.

 <br />

-In our case we divide by 10 and, add the remainders to character byte codes to forum our string.
+In our case, we divide by 10 and add the remainders to character byte codes to forum our string.

 <br />

-Changing a number back into a integer is just a matter of multiplying the digits by the multiple of the number base.
+Changing a number back into an integer is just a matter of multiplying the digits by the multiple of the number base.

 <br />

 So it does not matter the number of digits you are using to display a number.
-You can translate a number to any groping of digits you like using division, and remainder.
+You can translate a number to any groping of digits you like using division and remainder.

 <h1>Array.</h1>

-An array is a set of bytes, or words.
+An array is a set of bytes or words.
 Written one after another in memory.

 <br />

-The first DWord of an array is boundaries of the array.
-If the first DWORD is 2 in value you can only read first element then next element before the end.
+The first DWord of an array is the boundaries of the array.
+If the first DWORD is 2 in value, you can only read the first element then the next element before the end.

 <br />

-All primitive data types can be read one after another linearly in an array.
-Which gives the best performance.
-However it can get more complicated.
+All primitive data types can be read one after another linearly in an array, which gives the best performance.
+However, it can get more complicated.

 <br />

 Each number in the array can locate to a string.
-Which a string is a variable in length array built on char UTF8/UTF16, or another array in the case of a 2D array.
+Which a string is a variable in length array built on char UTF8/UTF16 or another array in the case of a 2D array.

 <br />

-The x86 processor has a address system built in to Handel reading elements one after another plus an index.
+The x86 processor has an address system built into Handel reading elements one after another, plus an index.

 <br />